Our Regulatory Approach

 MiCA (European Union)

 The Markets in Crypto-Assets Regulation covers crypto-assets offered to the public or admitted to trading.
 Zypra Coins are not offered to the public in exchange for funds, are not admitted to any trading platform, and are not transferable via DLT.
-Zypra's closed-loop, non-convertible design places it outside MiCA's scope.
+Zypra's closed-loop, non-convertible design is intended to place it outside MiCA's scope.

 FATF Recommendations

 FATF defines a virtual asset as a digital representation of value that can be digitally traded or transferred and used for payment or investment purposes.
 Zypra Coins cannot be traded on any platform, are not used for payment to merchants, and have no investment function.
-Zypra does not operate as a Virtual Asset Service Provider (VASP).
+On this basis, Zypra is designed not to provide Virtual Asset Service Provider (VASP) services.

 VARA (Dubai / UAE)

 VARA regulates virtual asset activities including exchange, transfer, and custody services.
 Zypra does not provide any of these services — transfers are peer-to-peer without intermediation, and custody is exclusively user-side.
-Zypra does not fall within VARA's regulated activities.
+Zypra is designed not to fall within VARA's regulated activities.

 Your Responsibilities